EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 Woody Residue Treatment

-When you remove brush mechanically or by hand, you're left with slash — cut trees, branches, and debris.
-NRCS has separate payment scenarios for woody residue treatment, which includes:
+Mechanical or hand removal leaves slash, cut trees, branches, and debris.
+NRCS has separate payment scenarios for treatment:

-- Lop and scatter — Cut slash to ground level and spread it across the site.
+- Lop and scatter: Cut slash to ground level and spread it.
 Cheapest and most common.
 Provides some erosion protection as it decomposes.

-- Pile and burn — Stack slash in piles and burn when conditions allow.
-Cleaner result but requires burn permits and carries fire risk.
+- Pile and burn: Stack slash in piles and burn when conditions allow.
+Cleaner result but requires burn permits.

-- Mastication — Grind slash in place with a masticator.
+- Mastication: Grind slash in place.
 Leaves a mulch layer.
 Most expensive but best for erosion-prone sites.

-Budget for woody residue treatment in your application — it's typically $30–$80/acre additional and makes the project more complete.
+Budget for woody residue treatment, it's typically $30–$80/acre additional and makes the project more complete.

 Re-Encroachment

 Brush removal is not permanent.
 Without follow-up management, juniper will re-establish from seed within 15–30 years.
 Mesquite can resprout from roots within a few years.
-Your management plan should address long-term maintenance, which may include periodic prescribed fire, spot treatment of new seedlings, or follow-up mechanical work.
-CSP can help pay for this ongoing maintenance.
+Your plan should address long-term maintenance, periodic prescribed fire, spot treatment of new seedlings, or follow-up mechanical work.
+CSP can help pay for ongoing maintenance.

 Timing and Seasonal Considerations

-- Mechanical removal: Best in late summer/fall when ground is firm and fire risk is manageable.
+- Mechanical removal: Best in late summer/fall when ground is firm.
 Avoid wet spring conditions that cause soil damage from heavy equipment.

 - Prescribed fire: Seasonal windows vary by state.
 Requires burn plan approval, adequate personnel, and favorable weather.
 Plan well in advance.